Engineering15 min read1.2k words

 Strengths

-• Price: Free for public repos, affordable for private
+• Price: Free for public repos, very affordable for private

 • Simplicity: Easy to understand and use immediately

-• Markdown: First-class support for code and docs
+• Markdown: First-class support for code and technical docs

 • Projects: New Projects feature adds kanban/tables